threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 ### Understanding MAE vs RMSE

-Here's a way to understand the difference between MAE and RMSE, and why you might want to use one over the other.
+Here's a way to understand the difference between Mean Absolute Error and Root Mean Squared Error, and why you might want to use one over the other.

 Let's say you have just two data points a and b, and you've made predictions.
 In example 1, P(a) is 70 over actual, and P(b) is 50 under actual.
 Your Mean Absolute Error here is 60.
 It's very straightforward - it's the average of the predictions minus actuals.
 Your Root Mean Squared Error is sqrt( (70^2 + 50^2)/2 )=60.8276253029822